 As is now familiar in many stores across the USA, Apple IOS POS devices allow you to sign the screen with your finger or with a stylus, at the end of your transaction you are then able to email the full receipt to yourself.

-With the upgrade to the iPhone 5S, a new outer casing was required.
+With the upgrade to the iPhone 12 Pro, a new outer casing was required.
 The new shell now accepts chip and pin, which due to changing legislation is likely to become the preferred method of payment in America very soon.
-The shell also comes built with an NFC scanner, meaning customers with the iPhone 6 or 6 plus will be able to use Apple pay to purchase goods in store.
+The shell also comes built with an NFC scanner, meaning customers with any of the most recent iPhones, from the 8 to the 12 Pro, plus will be able to use Apple pay to purchase goods in store.